 How Might Debt Refinancing Affect Your Credit Score?

-Something to keep in mind when your goal is to pay down debt is that it’s a long game.
+Something to keep in mind when your goal is to pay off debt is that it’s a long game.

-That being said, in the short term your credit score can decrease slightly when you apply for new credit and the lender looks at your credit report.
-During the formal application process, the lender will perform a hard inquiry into your credit report, which may result in a slight temporary drop of your credit score.
+That being said, in the short term, your credit score can decrease slightly when you apply for new credit and the lender looks at your credit report.
+During the formal application process, the lender will perform a hard inquiry into your credit report, which may result in a slight temporary drop in your credit score.

 If you’re comparing multiple lenders, and they offer prequalification, they’ll do a soft inquiry into your credit report, which won’t affect your credit score.

-Building your credit — or rebuilding it — through refinancing credit card debt can be possible if you make on-time, regular payments on the new loan.
+Building your credit — or rebuilding it — through refinancing credit card debt is possible if you make on-time, regular payments on the new loan.
 Reducing your credit utilization can be another positive result of refinancing credit card debt.
-Both of these can potentially increase your credit score.
+Both of these approaches can potentially increase your credit score.

-It’s important not to overuse the credit cards you refinanced into a new loan, however, or you might accumulate even more debt than you started with.
+It’s important not to overuse the credit cards you’ve refinanced into a new loan, however, or you might accumulate even more debt than you started with.

 After you’ve refinanced your existing credit card debt into a new loan, you might be tempted to cancel those credit cards.
 But that strategy could negatively affect your credit score.